goomcoom/vuex-module-maker/readme.md

 The initial value is set to `null` by default but it can also be controlled by passing an `initial_value` option whose value will be used as the initial value.

+If the state property is created from the template's state property, the property's value will be set as the initial value.

 ```javascript
 const instructions = {
     id: 'number',